Episode 0: The Words We Say and the Words We Mean

 Every episode following this will involve a lot more personal storytelling, so this one’s heavy on the Jewish text and I hope you’ll enjoy it, take something from it, and chime in.

-The Mourner’s Kaddish is a prayer written in Arabic.
+The Mourner’s Kaddish is a prayer written in Aramaic.
 It is recited by those in a period of mourning or observing the anniversary of someone’s death.
 In some communities, everyone in the congregation will rise to say it and in others just those observing a period of morning will rise.
 Kaddish requires 10 Jewish adults to be present for its recitation, which means you need community for this.
 It is sometimes confused with Kiddush, the blessing over the wine for Shabbat.
 Most famously for this is Jenny Schecter in season 2 of The L Word, when she’s dealing with her family history and trauma from the Holocaust and piecing together her identity now.
 She’s looking over pictures of her deceased relatives and meaningfully, slowly, whispers the blessing over the wine.
 Whoops.

 Anyway, it’s said that Kaddish actually raises the soul of the departed just a little bit in heaven every time it is recited.
 I chose Kaddish as the title of this show because of how evocative it is of Jewish mourning.
 In Yiddish, the first-born son sometimes has been called the kaddishal, that is, the one who can be responsible for saying Kaddish for their parents.
 It is a word that is ubiquitous with mourning and in this season I want to explore all the other words that can be a kind of a Kaddish.